unmaya/Girder/README.md

 ---

 ## How it works
-Girder is a simple yet versatile grid designed for building with <a href="http://sass-lang.com/">Sass</a>, a fantastic pre-processor.
-It builds flexible layouts using fractions and silent classes (placeholders) to structure content in HTML; this keeps your Markup free of excess presentational (often meaningless) classes like "unit_1of4", "small-2", "grid4".
-[View the examples](http://comfypixel.com/Girder/example-css.html)
+Girder is designed for building with <a href="http://sass-lang.com/">Sass</a>, a fantastic pre-processor.
+It builds flexible layouts using fractions and silent classes (placeholders) to structure content in a clean and logical structure; this can also keep your Markup free of excess presentational (often meaningless) classes like "unit_1of4", "small-2", "grid4".
+[View some examples](http://comfypixel.com/Girder/example-css.html)

-**Sample Code:** You can write HTML with your own classes to target elements or use the cascade:
+**Sample Code:** You can use classes to target elements or use the cascade for any type of layout:
 ```HTML
 <main class="container">
 	<article>